we’re bringing live animals to the forefront of global anti-trafficking efforts

 Each of these countries is significantly impacted by the illegal wildlife trade and law enforcement officers frequently confiscate live animals.
 To accomplish the project’s goals, we are working with Jakarta Animal Aid Network (JAAN), the Jane Goodall Institute (JGI), and Legal Atlas to implement an innovative and holistic on-the-ground approach to combat illegal wildlife trafficking.
 We are also developing the solutions needed to ensure that confiscated animals are treated humanely and safely and receive the best care while in custody.

-Our goal is to rescue animals from the illegal wildlife trade and prosecute trafficking crimes in a way that prioritizes humane outcomes for wildlife.
+Our goal is to rescue animals from the illegal wildlife trade and prosecute trafficking crimes in a way that prioritises humane outcomes for wildlife.

 every problem has a solution, every solution needs support.